Squamous Cell Carcinoma (SCC) Lung Samples

 Risk Factors of Squamous Cell Carcinoma (SCC) of the Lung

 Squamous cell carcinoma (SCC) of the lung is strongly related to patients history of tobacco smoking.
-SCC’s are more closely associated with tobacco smoking than other forms of lung cancer.
+SCC’s more closely associate with tobacco smoking than other forms of lung cancer.

 Following are several common factors that increases the risk of developing squamous cell carcinoma (SCC):